Community Futures Peterborough Marks 40 Years of Fueling Local Business Success

 About Community Futures Peterborough

 Community Futures Peterborough has a mission to support small businesses with flexible financing in the City and County of Peterborough.
-It has invested more than $42 million in 1,300+ small businesses since 1985, creating or maintaining more than 4,300 jobs in the City and the County.
+It has invested more than $42 million in 1,300+ small businesses since 1985, creating or maintaining more than 4,600 jobs in the City of Peterborough and Peterborough County.
+CFP is a not-for-profit organization funded by the Government of Canada, through the Federal Economic Development Agency for Southern Ontario (FedDev Ontario), as part of the Community Futures Program.
+The Small Business Enterprise Centre (SBEC) program is delivered locally by Community Futures Peterborough and funded in partnership with the Government of Ontario.
+The Business Advisory Centre also receives operational funding from the City of Peterborough and Peterborough County.

 Starter Company Plus Now Accepting Applications to Help Entrepreneurs Launch and Grow Their Businesses